Code-Institute-Submissions/crockpot/readme.md

 - The user's "username" is stored in the recipe "created_by" if they are the one who made the record.
 - The user's "username" is pushed/pulled from the "is_menu" and "is_fav" arrays depending on their input into the website, so multiple users can have the same recipe as their favourite or in their menu.

+If I was doing this project again, I would have a third collection for ingredients to make the search function less cumbersome.

 ![Crockpot MongoDB Schema](static/images/readme/readme-schema.png)

 ### Features